Playlist User Guide

 Input and Output

 The file name for the new Orchestra XML file defaults to “myorchestra.xml” but you can easily change it by clicking into the field.
-The button “Create Orchestra file” is accessible as soon as you have read in a reference file and made a selection.
-Playlist does not require the selection to include a FIX message, i.e. you can also create a subset of the reference file that only includes a single group or component.
+The button “Create Orchestra file” is accessible as soon as you have read in an input file and made a selection.
+Playlist does not require the selection to include a FIX message, i.e. you can also create a subset of the input file that only includes a single group or component.
 Fields depend on being automatically enabled in the context of a message, group or component and cannot be selected independently.

 Repository Visualization and Handling

-The reference file is shown in six different sections described below.
-Entire sections and their elements (message, a repeating group, a component, a field, a code set, a code value) can be expanded (click on “+”) or collapsed (click on “-“), with each element having its own check box.
-All check boxes have two settings, selected and not selected.
+The repository is shown in six different sections described below.
+Entire sections and their elements (message, repeating group, component, field, code set, code value) can be expanded (click on “+”) or collapsed (click on “-“), with each element having its own check box.
+All check boxes have two settings: selected and not selected.
 A third setting, partially selected, is possible for elements containing other elements.
 The user can only select or deselect a check box, partial selections are the result of Playlist indicating that some but not all of the nested elements have been selected.

 Alphabetical list of messages can be expanded to show its groups, components, and fields.
 These are also sorted alphabetically to ease searching in large messages.
 The fields are shown with their name, tag number and datatype or code set.
-The groups and components can only be expanded in the next two sections as V1.0 only supports a single subset for a given group or component.
+The groups and components can be expanded to the first nesting level.
 StandardHeader and StandardTrailer of messages are not shown but will automatically be added to each of the selected messages when creating the new Orchestra XML file.